ecoutoo/IMS-Starter/README.md

 Java IDE - Eclipse (https://www.eclipse.org/downloads/packages/installer) - Or any other java IDE you prefer

+Package dependencies can be found in the "pom.xml" file

 ### Installing

 Step 1: Clone to local machine